-Youth Art Camp newsletter, Youth Art Camp Happenings, is handed out daily to parents/families and tells about our art activities and lists any announcement.
-Families will also receive a packet of information that includes after-camp art activities and how to help your child pursue a college education.
+Youth Art Camp's newsletter, Youth Art Camp Happenings, is handed out daily to parents/families and tells about our art activities and lists any announcement.
+Families will also receive a packet of information that includes after-camp art activities and topics for conversation.

-At the request of families, Youth Art Camp has an afternoon Extended Hour Option with the last pick up at 5:45 p.m.
+At the request of families, Youth Art Camp has an afternoon Extended Care option for elementary and middle campers.
+The deadline for pick-up is 5:45 p.m.

 Tuition Scholarships and Discounts